paritosh0707/AgentDock/packages/schema/README.md

-# AgentDock Schema Package
+# Dockrion Schema Package

 Type-safe validation layer for Dockfile configurations.

 ## Overview

-The `agentdock-schema` package provides Pydantic models for validating and working with Dockfile specifications.
-It's the foundation for consistent validation across all AgentDock services.
+The `dockrion-schema` package provides Pydantic models for validating and working with Dockfile specifications.
+It's the foundation for consistent validation across all Dockrion services.

 **Key Features:**
 - 🔒 Type-safe validation with Pydantic v2